zarmory/http-noah/README.rst

 Forms and Files
 ===============
 Forms are not used much today.
-However I still encounter them when I need to login into API to get Bearer token.
+However, I still encounter them when I need to login into API to get Bearer token.

 To use a form with http_noah simply fill it up as a ``dict``, as you would with